tayloraswift/swift-evolution/proposals/nnnn-abbreviate-retroactive.md

 ### Protocol Composition with @retroactive

 Require spelling out individual implied conformances, but allow a single `@retroactive` attribute to be applied to an entire protocol composition clause.
+This has already been [implemented](https://github.com/swiftlang/swift/pull/81694/commits/1e35ffff68ae2e25fa7b8a475710db3eb5f646fe) in Swift 6.2.

 ## Acknowledgments